The most popular multi-day trek in Georgia and for a good reason.

-Trek is usually doable from the beginning of June till late October.
+The season for this trek is from the beginning of June till late October.
 Each period has its pros and cons.
-In June, one can enjoy beautiful green meadows with blooming flowers,
+In June, one can enjoy green scenery with blooming flowers,

 Also, in the second half of the month, one can expect first severe snowfalls.